 To help you find a robotic lawn mower suitable for your garden, we tested a range of mowers for different size gardens, including gardens with slopes and a complex shape.
 Each mower is in use for weeks at a time to allow us to assess its battery capacity and cutting proficiency as well as ease of use.

-The robotic mower industry is constantly evolving, with new developments and advances, and we are currently testing a number of the latest models ready to update this review shortly.
-Please check back soon to see the results of our new review.
+The robotic mower industry is constantly evolving, with new developments and advances, and we are regularly testing the latest models ready to update this review.
+Please check back soon to see the results of our new reviews.